Jason Collins: Boston Celtics (2012–2013)

 On July 31, 2012, Collins signed a contract with the Boston Celtics.
+He averaged 10.3 minutes in 32 games with Boston, starting in 7.

 Washington Wizards (2013)

 On February 21, 2013, Collins and Leandro Barbosa were traded to the Washington Wizards in exchange for Jordan Crawford.

 On April 29, 2013, after the season had already concluded, Collins publicly came out as gay, becoming the first active male athlete from one of the four major North American professional team sports to publicly do so.
 Collins became a free agent in July 2013, and stated that he intended to pursue another contract.
 He was not invited by any team to training camp, but he worked out at his home waiting for an opportunity.